WyattBlue/auto-editor/README.md

 auto-editor --help
 ```

-Use `--help` with a specific option for more information:
+Use `--help` with a specific option to learn more about it:

 ```
+auto-editor -c:v --help
-auto-editor --scale --help
+auto-editor --margin --help
-  --scale NUM

-    default: 1.0
-    Scale the output video's resolution by NUM factor
 ```

 <h3 align="center">Auto-Editor is available on all major platforms</h3>